Kimoy777/adamcaudill.github.io/source/resume/index.markdown

 I blog on security and development related topics, and stay engaged with the community via various social services.
 I was a moderator on what was once the largest forum for Visual Basic developers (XtremeVBTalk.com), and received their highest peer-voted award for knowledge.

-I’ve contributed to a number of open source projects, including bbPress, ccsrch, and others.
+I’ve contributed to a number of open source projects, including bbPress, ccsrch, openssl-net, libsodium-net and others.
 I’ve also managed a few open source projects – the most interesting of which was a fault-tolerant load balancing system for an IRC network that provided much better leveling that DNS round-robin could.

+I founded the BSides Knoxville security conference, and the Underhanded Crypto Contest.

 ##Education